the-teachingRSE-project/competencies/summarised_competencies.md

 abstractly without referencing any particular information-processing device.
 As expected, we have drawn equally upon notions from \ac{SE} and other research fields, but found that we likewise require teamwork capabilities.
-We detailed these competencies in various dimensions and found that a different amount is required in different positions and scientific domains.
-Using this, we proposed recommendations for organisations to foster the development of these competencies.

-The gathered values and competencies form a common denominator that unifies RSEs and enables them to identify with this domain, in the knowledge that it is already or will soon become critically important for many areas of science.
+The listed values and competencies form a common denominator that unifies RSEs and enables them to identify with this role, in the knowledge that it is already or will soon become critically important for many areas of science.
 These competencies at the intersection of research and SE, coupled with a firm belief in team processes, make RSEs sought after on the job market and their values make them responsible members of a digital society.
 The result is a qualification profile which is highly attractive for young people.

-At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of \ac{FAIR} data and \ac{FAIR} software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+At an institutional level, research-performing organisations have a growing interest in fostering RSE training to support the use of \ac{FAIR} data and \ac{FAIR} software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
 How we update existing institutions and set up new ones that provide this education will be the topic of a follow-up paper.

 # teachingRSE biography
-The teachingRSE project has been working on the associated full and more complete publication in FIXME for the past two years.
+The teachingRSE project has been working on the associated full and more complete publication in FIXME since 2023.
 The project was initiated by Heidi Seibold who came up with the original idea for the deRSE23 workshop in Paderborn.
 Heidi was joined by Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke to organise the initial deRSE23 workshop.
 Over the course of further workshops like the un-deRSE23 workshop in Jena, and the deRSE24 in Würzburg,